 “Were to eat?” is easily the most frequently asked question we answer during Rent-A-Row times at the Shiraz Republic.
-While everyone is welcome to BYO lunch to The Shiraz Republic, many of our citizens like to find a local eatery for lunch to complement their day of winemaking.
+Food is now available 7-days a week at the Shiraz Republic, however we’ve put together a selection of other options too.
 If your plan is to stay overnight, you’ll probably want to head out for dinner or find brekky the morning after.
 For those who are booked in early, you’ll want to know where to get coffee or something quick on the way up.

 While options for dinner can be limited in Heathcote, we’ve put together a brief summary of our honest recommendations for local restaurants and cafés.
 They were chosen for reasons like proximity to the Shiraz Republic, personal favourites of our staff or for having a point of difference.
 There is loads more information on each of their own websites and even many more options available on the Heathcote Tourism website.

 Yeah that’s right, food and coffee at the Shiraz Republic!
 Get your morning coffee fix at right at our cellar door (bring a reusable coffee cup if you want to take your coffee into the vineyard).
 For lunch during Rent-A-Row weekends this year, we will again be host to a range of excellent food trucks!
 Stay tuned to our social media to find out which one will be there on your RAR day.
 Once the rush or vintage has died down, we will return to our 7-days-a-week pizza menu, and our burgers on event days.

 The Toolleen Hotel is a historical pub with quirky rural decor, just over the hill from The Shiraz Republic.
 The menu is classic, farmstyle pub-fare and the wine list includes a lot of the nearby wineries.
 This will be your best option for dinner, depending on location of your accommodation.
 Check out the Tin Shed and the noisy cockatoo while you’re there.